rdinch/MathResourceStudio-Help/docs/exercise-sets/Tables and Drills/table-drill-addition.md

 2. Type a new number in the field or use the up and down arrows to increase or decrease the value.
 Valid range is 1 to 12.

-## Change the percentage of solution hints.
+## Change the percentage of solution hints

 To change the percentage of solution hints, select the drop-down arrow for the Hints option in the options pane.